chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 temporary, meaning they will lose their data once you refresh or visit a different page.
 Which is fine because we only need one page.

-!!!!!!!!!!!!!!!The e-submit attribute points to a method named "complete" that we will define in the controller later. !!!!!!!!!!!!!!!

 This form/input field is where the users will begin typing.
 The data we get from this form is how we will calculate the typing speed of the user.